Free Meals for ALL children!

 Welcome to School Lunch!

 Holland Patent Central school district believes that a well-nourished child is a child ready to learn.
 Because of this belief, Holland Patent School participates in the National School Lunch Program.
 Lunch is served in all our buildings.
 Breakfast is served in elementary schools.
-School lunch is not mandated.
 The State Education Department allows Holland Patent to run a lunch program.
 The lunch program is to be self-sufficient with no direct dollars coming from the general fund.
-The student is not entitled to a lunch.
 The lunch is expected to be paid for at the time of purchase.
 The district does allow a child to borrow if they forget their money, but this should be paid back as soon as possible.

 Under the federal guidelines, a lunch consists of five components – 1 meat or meat alternate, fruit or fruit juice, vegetable, bread and milk.
 A student needs to only take 3 components to make a lunch under offer vs serve.
 Offer vs. serve also applies to breakfast.
 Four components are offered, (meat or meat alternate, a fruit or fruit juice, one grain and milk) but a student need only take three to qualify for a breakfast.